lelayf/lelayf/README.md

-- 👋 Hi, I’m @lelayf
-- 👀 My expertise is in the creation of AI capabilities
+- 👋 Hi, I’m @lelayf, my expertise is in the creation of AI capabilities
-- 💞️ I am a founding AI engineer at Spark Space!

 <!---
 lelayf/lelayf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.